ttscoff/bunch/integration/advanced-scripting.md

 This is, of course, a fairly silly example, as you could simply add the password request into a script and have it execute something using the password in one line, as opposed to the roundabout method of passing data to the frontmatter through one script and then calling a second script in a snippet.
 Hopefully it illustrates some possibilities, though.

 ## Forking Bunches With User Interaction {#forkingbunches}

+Bunch offers several methods for creating [interactive Bunches]({{ site.baseurl }}/docs/interactivity/), but you can also use a little scripting if you need more flexibility.

 You can use AppleScript to display a multiple choice dialog, then act accordingly.
 This can be used to launch multiple bunches with user interaction.